Four Hiring Process Best Practices

 From distributed teams to diversity and inclusion programming, the modern office is different from the workplace of a few years ago.
 Changes in how we work – location, environment, communication – require changes in how we hire.
 Hiring process best practices that worked before daily Zoom meetings became the norm may not identify the hires you need or give your candidates the experience you’d like.

-We spoke to our own Jen Rifkin, Director of Customer Success at Cangrade, for her insights on hiring process best practices.
+We spoke to our own Jen Rifkin, Chief Customer Officer at Cangrade, for her insights on hiring process best practices.
 Including what makes good policies great and how smart companies have adapted traditional methods to leverage technology.

 1. Prioritize the Candidate Experience